Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 Post-processing effects can take up a lot of frame time.
 If you’re using URP for mobile devices, these effects are the most “mobile-friendly” by default:

-- Bloom (with __High Quality Filtering__ disabled)
+* Bloom (with **High Quality Filtering** disabled)
-- Chromatic Aberration
+* Chromatic Aberration
-- Color Grading
+* Color Grading
-- Lens Distortion
+* Lens Distortion
-- Vignette
+* Vignette

-**Note:** For depth-of field, Unity recommends that you use Gaussian Depth of Field for lower-end devices.
+> **Note**: For depth-of field, Unity recommends that you use Gaussian Depth of Field for lower-end devices.
 For console and desktop platforms, use Bokeh Depth of Field.

-**Note:** For anti-aliasing on mobile platforms, Unity recommends that you use FXAA.
+**Note**: For anti-aliasing on mobile platforms, Unity recommends that you use FXAA.

 ## Post-processing in URP for VR

 In VR apps and games, certain post-processing effects can cause nausea and disorientation.
 To reduce motion sickness in fast-paced or high-speed apps, use the Vignette effect for VR, and avoid the effects Lens Distortion, Chromatic Aberration, and Motion Blur for VR.